 Working as a Ross Counselor

 The Ross Program will hire counselors to work at Ross/USA and at Ross/Asia.
-Counselors are expected to arrive some days earlier than the official starting date and to continue working for the duration of the summer session.
 Counselors supervise and advise the first-year students and junior counselors, and oversee dormitory life.
+Counselors are expected to arrive a day or two earlier than the official starting date and to continue working for the duration of the summer session.

 If interested, please apply.

-Each counselor must pass a standard background check.
+Each counselor needs to pass a standard background check.
 Depending on your citizenship status, you might need to obtain an appropriate visa (US or Chinese) to join the Ross Program.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, ethnic origin, disability status, or protected veteran status.